 “To date, fears about the impact of the Covid-19 pandemic on suicide rates have not been realised in official figures.
 This does not, however, mean that suicide rates haven’t increased, given the delays to coroner inquests and subsequent suicide registrations caused by the pandemic, nor that suicide is no longer a serious issue in England and Wales.

-“In 2020, Shout took 355,870 conversations with 159,287 people mentioning suicide.
+“In 2020, Shout took 355,870 conversations with 159,287 people across the UK, with almost a third mentioning suicide.
 We spoke to people who were having suicidal thoughts and ideations, people whose lives were at imminent risk and people who were concerned for a friend or loved one.
 Where an individual’s life was at imminent risk, we actioned 4,704 active rescues, where the emergency services were called.

 “Suicide is complex but we know that one of the most significant challenges that can lead to people struggling with their mental health and thinking about taking their own life is a lack of connectedness.
 Loneliness and feeling as if no-one cares about you can leave a person feeling very vulnerable, especially if trying to cope with life’s significant stressors.
 Having nobody to talk to or support you can lead to feelings of helplessness and hopelessness.